Prospect Park (Brooklyn): Recreation

 There are numerous sports hosted in Prospect Park, and specialized facilities exist for several sports.
 Seven baseball fields are located in the Long Meadow between 9th and 15th Streets.
 Two are major league-sized fields serving older age groups, while the other five are slightly smaller and intended for younger children, typically 8–12 years old.
 In the winter, ice skating, cross-country skiing, figure skating, curling, hockey, and tennis are provided in the LeFrak Center at Lakeside.
 The LeFrak Center also accommodates boating and biking.
 The Parade Ground also contains a variety of fields for several sports.

+Runners also use the trails and drives of Prospect Park.
+The pedestrian lanes of East Drive and West Drive form an 3.36 mi paved loop.
+The Prospect Park Track Club, formed in 1970, organizes regular training runs and races in and around the park.
+Reporting over 2,000 members, Prospect Park Track Club records itself as one of the largest running clubs in Brooklyn as of 2023.
+Organizations including NYCRUNS and the New York Road Runners also host road running races in the park.
+This includes the New York City Half Marathon which, since 2018, has been run from Prospect Park to Central Park.
+NYCRUNS's Brooklyn Marathon was first hosted in 2011, with a course that initially consisted of eight laps around Prospect Park; in 2022, the marathon adopted a new course that crossed Brooklyn and passed through the park.